itsharsh18/StudyWidMe/README.md

 # Saarthi - EdTech Platform

-StudyNotion is a comprehensive EdTech platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Saarthi is a comprehensive EdTech platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It provides a seamless learning experience for students and an intuitive course creation and management system for instructors.

 ## 🚀 Features